and3rson/enlightenment/README.md

 ## `LightSystem` class

+### `LightSystem([WIDTH, [HEIGHT, [DEBUG]]])`

 This is the main class that you need to instantiate in order to spawn necessary shaders & render images.

-    var lightSystem = new LightSystem(WIDTH, HEIGHT, DEBUG);
-    // - WIDTH, HEIGHT: size of the off-screen image used to render the light map.
-    // The higher the resolution - the better the quality.
+- WIDTH/HEIGHT (optional): size of the off-screen image used to render the light map.
+The higher the resolution - the better the quality.
 I recommend using 256x256 as larger values have significant impact on the performance.
-    // - DEBUG: set to true to draw debug stuff.
+- DEBUG (optional): set to true to draw debug stuff.

+    // Create light system
+    var lightSystem = new LightSystem(256, 256, true);

     // Call this in your `update` method: lightSystem.update();